aurelius0523/aurelius0523/README.md

 <br />

 My name is Kim, a self proclaimed average-enough developer.
 I am passionate about the approaches we use to solve problems in the software world.
-It's my personal belief that we should learn as much patterns/tools/architectures as we can but at the same time apply them to the correct use case.
+It's my personal belief that we should learn as many patterns/tools/architectures as we can but at the same time apply them to the correct use case.
 There's a lot that I do not know about, so feel free to expand my boundary! 😄

 <br />